Get Tech Tips

 A good portion of heat from the environment enters the A/C system.
 Some of that causes the refrigerant to boil.
 However, not all of the heat performs that “latent” work.
 Some of the heat increases the gas molecules’ speed as it raises the overall gas temperature in the superheat phase.
 Both the latent boiling and sensible superheat contribute to the rise in internal energy that the first law of thermodynamics describes.

-In the end, the heat that causes boiling and superheating has an origin, and we don’t eliminate the heat that our units remove from the environment.
-HVAC units merely convert the environmental heat to a different form of energy within their respective systems.
+In the end, the heat that causes boiling and superheating has an origin, and A/C systems don't eliminate heat altogether.
+HVAC units merely convert the environmental heat to a different form of energy within their respective systems and move it somewhere else.

 Modern Refrigeration and Air Conditioning, 21st edition (Andrew Althouse, Carl Turnquist, Alfred Bracciano, Daniel Bracciano, and Gloria Bracciano)